WafaaFadlelmula/rag-system/README.md

 The FastAPI backend is deployed on [Render](https://render.com) using `render.yaml`.
 Configuration is picked up automatically when you connect the repo.

+**Memory constraint — why Cohere Rerank API is used**

+The original pipeline used a local `sentence-transformers` cross-encoder for reranking, which loads PyTorch (~350 MB) at startup.
+Combined with the rest of the dependencies, the server exceeded Render's free tier 512 MB RAM limit and was killed on every cold start.

+The fix was to replace the local model with the **Cohere Rerank API** (`rerank-v3.5`).
+The model runs on Cohere's servers — the app sends an HTTP request and receives relevance scores.
+This drops the server's memory footprint from ~600 MB to ~120 MB, making it viable on the free tier.
+Reranking quality is equivalent or better.

+Cohere free tier: **1,000 rerank calls/month** — sufficient for a project demo.

 **Environment variables to set in the Render dashboard:**

 | Variable | Description |